Generic Name: Treprostinil Injection Solution (tre PROST i nil)

 - If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.

-This information should not be used to decide whether or not to take this medicine or any other medicine.
+Disclaimer: This information should not be used to decide whether or not to take Remodulin (treprostinil injection solution) or any other medicine.
 Only the healthcare provider has the knowledge and training to decide which medicines are right for a specific patient.
 This information does not endorse any medicine as safe, effective, or approved for treating any patient or health condition.
-This is only a brief summary of general information about Remodulin.
-It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to this medicine.
+This is only a brief summary of general information about Remodulin (treprostinil injection solution).
+It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to Remodulin (treprostinil injection solution).
 This information is not specific medical advice and does not replace information you receive from the healthcare provider.
-You must talk with the healthcare provider for complete information about the risks and benefits of using Remodulin.
+You must talk with the healthcare provider for complete information about the risks and benefits of using Remodulin (treprostinil injection solution).

 More about Remodulin (treprostinil)